syncopika/piano_roll_browser/README.md

 - refactoring + tests

 ### features I would like to implement:
-- ability to change color of highlight and color of note blocks, i.e. different for each instrument
 - be able to repeat a section
 - looping